-Performing Arts Grant - Awarded to eligible students who have proven ability in a specific area of the arts, including art, choir, instrumental, piano, drama or speech.
+Performing Arts Grant - Awarded to eligible students who have proven ability in a specific area of the arts, including art and theatre.
 Contact department chair for audition: up to 20 percent of tuition.
 (Parkville)

 Athletic Grant - Athletic grants are subject to the recommendation of the Head Coach and Athletic Director.
 The granting and renewing of the athletic grants are subject to conditions outlined by the Athletic Department in an agreement.
 (Parkville)